 11. Can my collection be finished in production in a year?

-Maybe.
 It depends on the line or style itself.
-Estimate around 9-12 months for a small, tight collection.
+Product development and iterations can take months.
+Once fit approved, we always estimate 90 days for total production - from a factory commitment to product leaving the factory if made off shore.
+For USA made, estimate 6-8 weeks for bulk production.
 We need to plan around a few things like manufacturers' busy seasons, Chinese New Year if made in China, or summer break if made in Europe.
-Made in America is typically faster but will be more expensive.
+Made in America is typically faster but it will be more expensive.
 Custom fabrics add a lot of time to the calendar so this estimate is based on stock fabric.

 12. How much money will I make on my first collection?

 The first collection launch might not bring any profit.
 You have to be in it for the long haul to be profitable.
 If you break even on the investment of starting a clothing line on the first run, then consider that a win.
 Most new brands start smaller to test their styles and the market.
 The less you make of something, the more costly it will be to have produced.

 13. Can we meet in person instead of having a phone call?

 All initial introductory calls are done over the phone.
 2020 update - We used to meet with clients in person for working meetings pre-pandemic.
 All meetings are now done virtually.

 14. How do you work with remote clients?

 Through phone calls, Zoom, emails, and mailing packages to each other.
 Email is preferred as we find this the best way to stay organized.